Point normal orientation and surface reconstruction by incorporating isovalue constraints to Poisson equation: Conclusion and future works

 Our method still has some limitations.
 Although our approach does not rely on GPU, the solving process of the linear system still requires a large amount of memory (about $10.9$GB for \textit{mailbox} and $12.6$GB for \textit{buddha}).
 It mainly depends on the tree node count.
 However, most laptops have more than one memory slots to support the usage of $16$GB to even $32$GB.
 In the future, we can try the depth-by-depth solving similar to SPSR instead of including all nodes in a large linear system.
-Moreover, our method may produce inaccurate orientation in thin ``U'' structures.
-It can be noticed in the gap between the middle and ring fingers of Figure~\ref{fig:Figure1} and the high error part of Figure~\ref{fig:Figure_normals}.
+Moreover, our method may produce inaccurate orientation in non-outermost surfaces that are very close to each other.
+Figure~\ref{fig:Figure10} shows the error map of our reconstructions relative to the ground truth meshes.
+The high error places demonstrate this limitation.
 The possible reason is that the indicator function changes rapidly in this area.
 However, the octree depth during optimization is not sufficiently high (recall that the implicit space is spanned by B-spline basis functions centered at octnodes).
 Conducting depth-by-depth solving is still a potential solution to support large depth during optimization.
-Moreover, when managing large-scale point clouds by the reference set, we can orient the remaining points in the implicit field formed by the reference set as~\cite{DBLP:journals/tog/MetzerHZGPC21} instead of searching for the nearest representative point.